-

 Note:

-How integration cache works
+How integrated cache works

 The integrated cache monitors HTTP and SQL requests that flow through the Citrix ADC appliance and compares the requests with stored policies.
 Depending on the outcome, the integrated cache feature either searches the cache for the response or forwards the request to the origin server.
 For HTTP requests, integrated caching serves as partial content from the cache in response to single byte-range and multi-part byte-range requests.